audy/taxcollector/readme.md

 The FASTA file must come from RDP (http://rdp.cme.msu.edu).

-### Removing unwanted records

-There is a script included to remove duplicate records (records that have exactly the same sequence), as well as records that contain the following words in the header (before taxcollecting):

-	Eukarya, Clone, Plasmid, Cloning_vector, Uncultured, & Chloroplast

-(case in-sensitive)

-**Usage**:

-	python filter_and_remove_duplicates.py rdp.fa > rdp_filtered.fa

 ## License

 This software is distributed under the [GNU GPL 2.0 software license](http://www.gnu.org/licenses/gpl.html).